 The Getty Center is ADA accessible to all visitors.

-Service animals are welcome at the Getty Center.
+Service animals, such as a guide dog for the blind, are welcome at the Getty Center.

 Seating and resting areas are available throughout the site—in the Museum Entrance Hall, in the Museum Courtyard, in the Central Garden, at upper and lower tram stations, and in all five gallery pavilions.
 The Family Restroom in the South Pavilion has a chair for comfort and privacy.